 Deductions for taxes paid in advance

 The tax authorities pay interest on tax payments made in advance.
-The interest is generally higher that the current low interest rates practiced by banks.
+The interest rate is generally higher than the interest rates associated with banks.
 Even if a partial sum is paid from the full – year taxes, it is possible to benefit from significant tax deductions.

 Keep in mind that this information does not replace a solid tax planning strategy that can significantly help any company or entrepreneur doing business in Switzerland benefit from tax deductions.